JackPotat0/jackpotat0.github.io/docs/game.md

 #### Lunar: Silver Star Story (PSX)
 A cult classic within the JRPG circle.
 But I think it really needs that nostalgia and era factor to become a great game.
 It feels like the FMA:B of JRPGs, but without that extra kick that makes it a real classic.

 Story: The most standard RPG story I have experienced so far.
 It can be summed up as "Hero saves the Damsel in Distress with power of love and friendship", there are 0 big twist a modern gamer cannot see coming too.
 But do note that this story is written in 1992, I think what makes it stand out at the time is that its structure and presentation feels more like late 90s (dont quote me on this).
 Tons of animated cutscenes and voice acting adds a lot to the story.
-What it does great is tying its theme tightly to the main plot (better than say FF7 imo), although it can feel forced.
-For a love story, your main party consists of three couples with different dynamics and really make its point across clearly and strongly.
+What it does great is tying its theme tightly to the main plot, although it can feel forced.
+For a love story, your main party consists of three (more like 2.5) couples with different dynamics and really make its point across clearly and strongly.

 Characters: The characters are pretty cliche but it should be spared for being an old game.
 Character development is decent and everyone have just enough of it.
 It would be nicer if Alex can show more personality because he showed quite some, even if it is typical protagonist personality.
 The banter between the party is the best part, adds a lot of life and quirkiness to them.